Peer Mentoring

 What should I do if I find that I may not be the best mentor for an assigned mentee?

 If you feel as if you just don’t click with a student, discuss the situation with your peer mentoring coordinator.
 Hopefully, you will get some idea as to who might better serve the student.
 You can then introduce the student to this other mentor and explain why the other mentor might be a great person to consult about a particular issue.
 It is probably best not to drop the student officially but just to let the transfer process happen as naturally as possible.
-If severe mentor/mentee problems occur, consult the Peer Mentoring Committee members or a counselor at Student Health Services.
+If severe mentor/mentee problems occur, consult the Graduate Student Affairs Coordinator in the Office of Graduate Studies.

 For how long will I be expected to mentor?